oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/introduction/introduction.md

 By completing this live lab, you will:

 * Understand Agentic AI Concepts
+* Import and Configure the integrations
 * Master Agentic AI Tool Registration
-* Configure and Discover Tools via MCP
 * Build and Deploy AI Agents
 * Test and Monitor Agent Execution